shevonne/shevonne/README.md

 - ⚙️ Skilled in big data visualization and smart IoT solutions
 - 🔭 Work-Life Balance Promoter
 - ⚡ Fun fact: I'm a huge fan of TBBT,Modern Family,Silicon Valley and Friends
 - 📫 Open for opportunities.
-Feel free to reach out via email at [shevonnet@163.com](mailto:shevonnet@163.com)
+Feel free to reach out via email at [shevonnet@163.com](mailto:shevonnet@163.com) or visit my [website](https://www.shevon.cn) to learn more about me 😆

 ## My Most Used Languages